davanstrien/flyswot/README.rst

 Install flyswot in your Conda Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now you have created and activated your conda enviroment you can install flyswot.
+Now you have created and activated your conda environment you can install flyswot.
 Before doing this you can check that `pip`_ is available inside your environment:

 .. code:: console